Antenna (radio): Reciprocity

 It is a fundamental property of antennas that most of the electrical characteristics of an antenna, such as those described in the next section (e.g. gain, radiation pattern, impedance, bandwidth, resonant frequency and polarization), are the same whether the antenna is transmitting or receiving.
-For example, the "receiving pattern" (sensitivity to incoming signals as a function of direction) of an antenna when used for reception is identical to the radiation pattern of the antenna when it is driven and functions as a radiator, even though the current and voltage distributions on the antenna itself are different for receiving and sending.
-This is a consequence of the reciprocity theorem of electromagnetics.
+The "receiving pattern" (sensitivity to incoming signals as a function of direction) of an antenna used for reception is identical to its radiation pattern when it is driven and functions as a radiator, even though the current and voltage distributions on the antenna itself differ between receiving and transmitting.
+This equivalence follows reciprocity theorem of electromagnetics.
 Therefore, in discussions of antenna properties no distinction is usually made between receiving and transmitting terminology, and the antenna can be viewed as either transmitting or receiving, whichever is more convenient.

 A necessary condition for the aforementioned reciprocity property is that the materials in the antenna and transmission medium are linear and reciprocal.
 Reciprocal (or bilateral) means that the material has the same response to an electric current or magnetic field in one direction, as it has to the field or current in the opposite direction.
 Most materials used in antennas meet these conditions, but some microwave antennas use high-tech components such as isolators and circulators, made of nonreciprocal materials such as ferrite.
 These can be used to give the antenna a different behavior on receiving than it has on transmitting, which can be useful in applications like radar.